mattPiratt/PragmaGO.TECH/README.md

 The requirement was to build a fee calculator that - given a monetary **amount** and a **term** (the contractual duration of the loan, expressed as a number of months) - will produce an appropriate fee for a loan, based on a fee structure and a set of rules described below.
 A general contract for this functionality is defined in the interface `FeeCalculator`.

-Implement your solution such that it fulfills the requirements.
+Implement solution such that it fulfills the requirements.

 - The fee structure does not follow a formula.
 - Values in between the breakpoints should be interpolated linearly between the lower bound and upper bound that they fall between.